Vastu shastra: History

 Some town plans recommended in the 700 CE Manasara vastu text.

-Vastu, crafts and architecture are traditionally attributed to the divine Vishwakarma in the Hindu pantheon.
+Vastu, crafts and architecture are traditionally attributed to the divine Vishwakarma in the Hindu (Sanātana) pantheon.
 Theories tracing links of the principles of composition in Vastu Shastra and the Indus Valley civilization have been made, but scholar Kapila Vatsyayan considers this speculation since the Indus Valley script remains undeciphered.
 According to Chakrabarti, Vastu Vidya is as old as the Vedic period and linked to the ritual architecture.
 According to Michael W. Meister, the Atharvaveda contains verses with mystic cosmogony which provide a paradigm for cosmic planning, but they did not represent architecture nor a developed practice.
 The Arthashastra dated to 2nd century BCE and 3rd century CE, dedicates chapters to domestic architecture, forts and town planning.

 Vastu sastras are stated by some to have roots in pre-1st-century CE literature, but these views suffer from being a matter of interpretation.
 For example, the mathematical rules and steps for constructing Vedic yajna square for the sacrificial fire are in the Sulba-sutras dated to 4th-century BCE.
 However, these are ritual artifacts and they are not buildings or temples or broader objects of a lasting architecture.
 Varahamihira's Brihat Samhita dated to about the sixth century CE is among the earliest known Indian texts with dedicated chapters with principles of architecture.
 For example, Chapter 53 of the Brihat Samhita is titled "On architecture", and there and elsewhere it discusses elements of vastu sastra such as "planning cities and buildings" and "house structures, orientation, storeys, building balconies" along with other topics.
 According to Michael Meister, a scholar of Indian architecture, we must acknowledge that Varahamihira does mention his own sources on vastu as older texts and sages.
 However, these may be mythology and reflect the Indian tradition to credit mythical sages and deities.